Triangle

 Unique internship opportunities

 We're the only MA programme in the UK that offers opportunities to apply for internships with leading US studios in Hollywood.
-Current placement opportunities are confirmed annually.
+Please note; these opportunities are confirmed and details advertised annually, therefore we can not guarantee their availability.

 Your department